 Rather than sending your used plastic bottles to the recycling bin, gather your children and come up with a list of clever ways to reuse them as free craft material.
 Once you start brainstorming, you’ll soon realize there are endless creative ways to repurpose them.
-To help inspire you, I’ve included seven plastic bottle crafts for kids to get you started.
+To help inspire you, I’ve included several plastic bottle crafts for kids to get you started.
 I bet you can up with even more crafts with plastic bottles!

-7 Fun Plastic Bottle Crafts
+10 Fun Plastic Water Bottle Crafts

 Make a discovery bottle